• Menu

 • Turn down your music and keep your head on a swivel.

-• Sunscreen is necessary at these altitudes, especially with the snow reflecting.
+• Sunscreen is necessary at these altitudes, especially with the snow reflecting light.

-• Your cell phone could come if handy if you get stuck or separated.
+• Your cell phone could come in handy if you get stuck or separated, it’s a good idea to download a map of the area.

 • Make sure your gear is ready to roll.

 Driving I-70 from Denver, to and from the mountains can be a feat on its own.
 Road closures, delays, and construction are common.
-Follow CO Trip for the up-date highway conditions and cameras throughout the state.
+Follow CO Trip for up-to-date highway conditions and cameras throughout the state.
 They even have a mobile app.
+It’s also smart to check out some tips for driving during Colorado’s winter.

 Colorado Ski Instructor Bios